1. Home

 In order to enter sweepstakes, you usually need to put a phone number on the entry forms.
 However, many people are concerned about using their phone number to enter sweeps, because they may receive annoying marketing calls.
-While reading the privacy policy of the sweepstakes you enter can help you avoid the most egregious of the telemarketers, it's likely that you will still receive some marketing calls from entering sweepstakes - or that you will really want to enter a sweep, even though you know that you might receive calls.
+While reading the privacy policy of the sweepstakes you enter can help you avoid the worst of the telemarketers, you might receive some marketing calls from entering sweepstakes.
+Or you might decide that you really want to enter a sweep, even though you know that the sponsor will call.

-If you want to make sure that you don't receive telemarketing calls, you might be tempted to omit your phone number or to enter a fake number.
+To ensure that you don't receive telemarketing calls, you might be tempted to omit your phone number or to enter a fake number.
 However, this can have a serious drawback - many sweepstakes notify their winners by telephone.
-If you don't have a good number where sponsors can reach you, you might be passing up some excellent wins.
-Luckily, there are two easy alternatives that allow you to give a legitimate phone number without being annoyed at your home phone.
+If you don't have a legitimate number that sponsors can use to reach you, you might be passing up some excellent prizes.
+Luckily, there are some easy alternatives that allow you to be reachable without using your home phone number.

 First Alternative - Get a VoIP Phone Number